 Ever since I turned 30 many years ago, I made it a point to make great use of my time when traveling.
 Anytime while visiting a city, I want to immerse myself and do everything possible without wasting a minute.
 A couple of months ago, a trip to Chicago was in the works.
 I’ve been to Chicago a few times and have tried all the popular pizza restaurants, so I wanted to change it up this time and visit various eateries in hopes of delicious food.
 My girlfriend and I spent considerable time researching where to eat and constructed a food itinerary that I would love to quickly share with all of you if you ever decide to visit the wonderful city of Chicago.

-Rick Bayless is an award winning chef and Frontera Grill is a James Beard award winning Mexican restaurant.
+Rick Bayless is an award-winning chef and Frontera Grill is a James Beard award-winning Mexican restaurant.
 After three visits, I was finally able to make it out to Frontera Grill.
 With no reservation, we were fortunately able to find a couple of seats at the bar.
 At the recommendation of our server, we ordered the Duck Breast, Oaxacan Chichilo which is a wood-grilled duck breast with mole chichilo, pickled chile de agua, grilled green beans, and rustic mashed red beans along with a Poc Chuc which is grill-seared slices of pork loin, ember-roasted onions, tomatoes, avocados, Napa cabbage, black bean soup and spicy Habanero sauce.

 Ironically, the first restaurant we visited was also the least liked of them all.
 The food had a strong char flavor to it which was the prominent feature of the meal in each bite.

 Next door to Frontera Grill is another Rick Bayless restaurant, XOCO.
 At the recommendation of many, we stopped in briefly to get some churros.
 They are offered with three different dipping sauces of your choice.
 Our favorite of the three was the strawberry vanilla ice cream.
 Holy cow that was some of the best ice cream we’ve ever had.
-I’m regretting not ordering a couple tacos while there.
+I’m regretting not ordering a couple of tacos while there.

 Although our evening was ending, I had to stop by Portillo’s and get a hot dog.
 We passed on Italian Beef sandwiches as I’ve had plenty of those on previous trips.
 This place is open late and gets packed but the lines move fast.

-My girlfriend loves donuts and she noticed that Stan’s Donuts was close by our hotel.
-We ordered the maple caramel bacon pecan bar and the orange old fashioned.
+My girlfriend loves donuts, and she noticed that Stan’s Donuts was close by our hotel.
+We ordered the maple caramel bacon pecan bar and the orange old-fashioned.
 Both were incredible.
 She was in heaven.

 The Purple Pig